danskan/pandas-challenge/README.md

 # The Heroes of Pymoli Active Player Purchase Analysis

 <h2>Overview</h2>
-This is a data set that contains information on active players who are making purchases in the game "The Heroes of Pymoli."
-The included jupyter notebook breaks down and summarizes the following data:<br>
+This is a data set that contains information on active players who are making purchases in the game "The Heroes of Pymoli." <br>
 <br>

 <h2>Observations & Conclusions</h2>